Yannik25/MPC5746-communication-board/README.md

 - RS232

 Additionally, it has follwoing on-board:
-- Two toggle switches, two slide switches, two push-buttons
+- three toggle switches, four slide switches, two push-buttons
-- Eight LEDs
+- eight LEDs

 Currently there are seperated Software for every communication system: